 Dynamics of Heavy Duty Trucks

 Time Commitment4 days

 Earn a digital badge after successful completion of the course.

 A certificate will be awarded upon successful completion of this course.

 Information on airport, hotels, local food options, and more.

-Learn and apply the foremost research on heavy duty trucks.
+Learn the foremost research on performance properties and engineering requirements.

 - Gain an understanding of the fundamental principles that determine the handling, braking, and ride performance of pneumatic-tired vehicles